NasiadkaMaciej/Asteroids/README.md

 F11 for toggling fullscreen (game restart recommended)

 ## Building
-You need SFML, libcurl and CMAKE installed.
+You need SFML, libcurl (with ssl) and CMAKE installed.
 Use build.sh script or command below.
-Cmake works on Linux.
+Cmake build works on Linux.
 I have some problems on Windows due some libraries in vcpkg.
 ````shell
 g++ Collision.cpp main.cpp -o asteroids -lsfml-graphics -lsfml-window -lsfml-system -lsfml-audio -lcurl
 ````